wp-plugins/json-content-importer/readme.txt

 [jsoncontentimporter
   url="http://...json"
-  numberofdisplayeditems="number: how many items of level 1 should be displayed? display all: leave empty" basenode="starting point of datasets, tha base-node in the JSON-Feed where the data is?"
+  numberofdisplayeditems="number: how many items of level 1 should be displayed? display all: leave empty or set -1" basenode="starting point of datasets, tha base-node in the JSON-Feed where the data is" ]
-]

 Any HTML-Code plus "basenode"-datafields wrapped in "{}"